Gwaboo/deej/README.md

 This fork of deej adds remappable button support.
 Buttons must be defined in config with int values.
 The key values can be found here: https://github.com/micmonay/keybd_event/blob/master/keybd_windows.go (make sure to convert hex values to int)

-Be sure to visit the [original repository](https://github.com/omriharel/deej)
+Be sure to visit the [original DEEJ repository](https://github.com/omriharel/deej) [original button support repository](https://github.com/Miodec/deej)

 # How to